Modena

 Balsamic Vinegar

 Balsamic vinegar is considered the king of condiments.
-Indeed, this traditional vinegar is world-famous.
+This traditional vinegar is world-famous.
 The most coveted versions of the “Black Gold” are aged 12 and 25 years.
 Of course, depending on your budget, you can find both younger and older versions.
-Also, there are many producers around Modena Italy to see.
-To be sure, Balsamic Vinegar is so famous and influential that it deserves its post.
+Also, there are many producers around Modena to see.
+Balsamic Vinegar is so famous and influential that it deserves its post.

-A few kilometers south of the city, by the foothill of the Apennines mountains, you can find the land of the castles.
+A few kilometers south of the city, by the foothill of the Apennines mountains, you can find the land of castles.
+Modena, just like most cities in Italy, has a few of these to see and explore.

 Castle of Vignola

-You can see this massive castle is in the town of Vignola, about 16km southeast of Modena, Italy.
+You can see this massive castle in the town of Vignola, about 16km southeast of Modena.
 The fortress is perfectly preserved, open to the public.
 You can visit it from Tuesday to Sunday from 9:00 am to 1:00 pm and from 3:30 pm to 6:00 pm.
 The best part is that admission is free!
+You will need to make an appointment on line.

 Historically, documents from as far back as 936 AD mention the presence of the castle.
 The castle of Vignola that you can visit today remains untouched from the time it got built in the thirteenth century.
 Interestingly, some of the towers got used as jails.
 Furthermore, today, you can still admire some of the graffiti left by the prisoners held captive.